What is the purpose of smell?

 What aromas can you smell?

-The typical smell of a grape variety
+The typical scent of a grape variety

 Typical smells of grape varieties: